echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/minerals/chloride.md

 ## Absorption
 95% is accumulated in extracellular fluid.
 98% of chlorine is absorbed.
-Chlorine absorption requires: sodium.
+Chlorine absorption `requires`: sodium.
-Chlorine absorption is impaired by: potassium, excessive perspiration, vitamin C.
+Chlorine absorption is `impaired` by: potassium, excessive perspiration, vitamin C.

 ## Functions
 acid-base balance, stomach acid formation, and body water balance.